Creamy loaded baked potato soup with scallion

 Creamy Baked Potato Soup

-This potato soup recipe is a keeper, trust me on this.
-It’s great as an entrée served with a salad and crusty bread, as the opener for an elegant dinner party, and just about any other use in between!
+This potato soup recipe is a keeper, trust me on that.
+It’s great as an entrée served with a salad and crusty bread, as the opener for an elegant dinner party, and just about any other use in between.
 Even the kids will love it.

 Prep Time30 minutes